James Swan (financier): Boston, 1765–1787

 He held several posts in the Massachusetts government, c.
 1777–1778, including the Massachusetts Board of War and the legislature.
 He belonged to the Scots Charitable Society of Boston.
 Swan was active in privateer enterprises during the Revolution.
 He bonded or owned numerous vessels with his Boston associates such as Mungo Mackay, Elias Parkman, Paul Dudley Sargent, Thomas Adams.
-In 1786 Swan purchased islands on the Maine coast, including Swan Island.
+In 1786 Swan purchased islands on the Maine coast, including Swan's Island.

 France, 1787–1830

 After various ventures in finance and real estate, and years of living in high style, in 1787 or 1788 the indebted Swan moved to France.
 En route, he stayed at Mt.
 Vernon as a guest of George Washington.
 In France his social circle included Lafayette.
 Swan was successful in his business activities related to the millions of dollars owed by the United States to France.
 While in France, Swan acquired furniture, now held in the collection of the Museum of Fine Arts, Boston.

 Swan returned to the U.S. in 1794 or 1795.
 He travelled to Philadelphia and while there posed for portraitist Gilbert Stuart; the finished painting is now in the collection of the Museum of Fine Arts, Boston.
 Around 1796 he built a summer home in Dorchester, possibly designed by Charles Bulfinch.

 He again went to France in 1798.
 He was imprisoned in Paris for debt in 1808, and released c.
 1830.
 He died in Paris in 1830.